milvus-io/pymilvus/doc/source/contribute.rst

 To request a new feature, report a bug or ask a question, it's recommended for you to **open an issue**.

 For a feature
-    you can tell us why you need it and we will decide whether to implement it soon.
+    You can tell us why you need it and we will decide whether to implement it soon.
     If we think it's a good improvement, we will make it a feature request and start to work on it.
 It's also welcomed for you to open an issue with your PR as a solution.

 For a bug
-    you need to tell us as much information as possible, better start with our `bug report template <https://github.com/milvus-io/pymilvus/issues/new?assignees=&labels=&template=bug_report.md&title=%5BBUG%5D>`_.
+    You need to tell us as much information as possible, better start with our `bug report template <https://github.com/milvus-io/pymilvus/issues/new?assignees=&labels=&template=bug_report.md&title=%5BBUG%5D>`_.
     With information, we can reproduce the bug easily and solve it later.

 For a question
-    it's welcomed to ask any questions about PyMilvus and Milvus, we are pleased to communicate with you.
+    It's welcomed to ask any questions about PyMilvus and Milvus, we are pleased to communicate with you.

 Submit Pull Requests
 ====================